citp/privacy-policy-historical/b/bf/bfw/bfwpub.com.md

 ### Marketing/Your Choices

 NOTE FOR STUDENT DATA: Except for contextual advertising, we do not use Student Data to market to you unless you, or your parent/guardian/authorized legal representative, if applicable, affirmatively agree to allow us to do so with the appropriate consent.
-Even if you (directly or through your parent/guardian/authorized legal representative, if applicable) consent, you may subsequently withdraw your consent by contacting us through one of the means listed under "How to Contact Us" and specifying that you wish to withdraw your prior consent for use of Student Data for marketing purposes.
+Even if you (directly or through your parent/guardian/authorized legal representative, if applicable) consent, you may subsequently withdraw your consent by contacting us through one of the means listed under “How to Contact Us” and specifying that you wish to withdraw your prior consent for use of Student Data for marketing purposes.

 With respect to non-Student Data, we give you the option of requesting that we not use your information for marketing purposes, or share your information with related companies for their own marketing purposes.
-Click [here](mailto:privacyisimportant@macmillan.com)to send us an e-mail with your name and e-mail address(es), if you do not want us to use your information for marketing purposes, or share your information with related companies for their own marketing purposes.
+Click [here](mailto:privacyisimportant@macmillan.com) to send us an e-mail with your name and e-mail address(es), if you do not want us to use your information for marketing purposes, or share your information with related companies for their own marketing purposes.

 Please be aware that we are able to process an opt-out request only for a specific e-mail address.
 So, if you have more than one e-mail address or if you have changed your e-mail address, your opt-out request may not be processed properly.
-If you believe you have opted out, but continue to receive e-mails from us, please contact us by one of the means listed under "How to Contact Us" below, and we will endeavor to resolve the issue.
+If you believe you have opted out, but continue to receive e-mails from us, please contact us by one of the means listed under “How to Contact Us” below, and we will endeavor to resolve the issue.
 Please note that the foregoing opt-out covers marketing communications only and you may continue to receive transactional e-mail as it pertains to your purchase of products or services from us and support issues related thereto.

 In some instances, you will be required to opt-in to receiving marketing email communications in order to receive such emails, in which case you consent to receiving such communications from us.
-You may withdraw your consent to receiving communications from us at any time by clicking "unsubscribe" at the bottom of the e-mail communications, or sending us an email with your name and email address at [privacyisimportant@macmillan.com](mailto:privacyisimportant@macmillan.com) .
+You may withdraw your consent to receiving communications from us at any time by clicking “unsubscribe” at the bottom of the e-mail communications, or sending us an email with your name and email address at privacyisimportant@macmillan.com.

-On Sites that contain tracking technologies used for online behavioral advertising2, you may opt out of the collection and/or use of your information for these purposes by visiting the Network Advertising Initiative at <http://www.networkadvertising.org/managing/opt_out.asp>and/or the Digital Advertising Alliance by clicking <http://www.aboutads.info/choices>.
-You may also be able limit the association of your mobile device with your online activities by resetting the advertiser ID on your Apple or Android device.
+On Sites that contain tracking technologies used for online behavioral advertising2, you may opt out of the collection and/or use of your information for these purposes by visiting the Network Advertising Initiative at <http://www.networkadvertising.org/managing/opt_out.asp> and/or the Digital Advertising Alliance by clicking <http://www.aboutads.info/choices>.
+You may also be able to limit the association of your mobile device with your online activities by resetting the advertiser ID on your Apple or Android device.
 For more information about how to change these settings go to:

   * Apple: <http://support.apple.com/kb/HT4228>